James_K 6 months ago

 The 'It' above is actually the user as auto-complete is context dependent, so fish prioritises search results based on commands that were previously used within the current directory.

-smitelli a day ago
+smitelli 6 months ago

 Seems like as good a time as any to show off this cursed thing I keep in my dotfiles: